 Dr. Steven Clontz, Assistant Professor of Mathematics at the University of South Alabama, has been an active puzzle competitor and designer since 2009.
-In addition to Dr. Clontz’s work with MaPP, his credits include several general audience puzzle events across the United States.
-As director of MaPP, Dr. Clontz oversees the design of quality mathematical puzzle events for middle and high school students.
+In addition to Dr. Clontz’s work with MaPP, his credits include several general audience puzzle events across the United States, including partnerships with escape room businesses and the National Museum of Mathematics.
+At South, Dr. Clontz chairs the mathematics department’s Outreach Committee, using MaPP’s programs to connect with undergraduates at his university and high school students in his community.

 You can contact Dr. Carrigan by email at email@example.com.

-Dr. PJ Couch, Assistant Professor of Mathematics at Lamar University, established the Lamar Mathematical Puzzlehunt in 2015, which served as the pilot event for MaPP’s High School Challenge.
+Dr. PJ Couch, Distinguished Faculty Teaching Fellow and Assistant Professor of Mathematics at Lamar University, established the Lamar Mathematical Puzzlehunt in 2015, which served as the pilot event for the MaPP’s Challenge.
 Dr. Couch also sponsored the first MaPP Middle School Challenge at Lamar University.
-As development director, Dr. Couch supports campuses new to sponsoring MaPP events, helping them appropriate resources and work with their stakeholders to bring mathematical puzzle experiences to young people in their communities.

 MaPP relies on our enthusiastic network of campus organizers who coordinate our events across the country.
 To learn more about these people, visit our Campuses page.